mnieber/gen/docs/snippets/blocks.md

 In our example:

-1. the first block describes `foo:project` and `welcome:screen`, but (based on rule 1) not `bar:service` or `baz:service`.
+1. block 1 describes `donation:project` and `donation:process`, but (based on rule 1) not `frontend:service` or `backend:service`.

-2. the second block describes `bar:service` and `welcome:endpoint`.
-It references the `welcome:screen` from its parent block.
+2. block 2 describes `frontend:service`, `donations:view` and `:readme-doc`.
+It references the `donation:process` from its parent block.

-3. The third block references `welcome:screen` and `baz:banner` (because the fourth block is a competing block that mentions `baz:banner` in its title).
+3. block 3 references `donation:process` and `donations:query` (because block 4 is a competing block that mentions `donations:query` in its title).

-4. The fourth block describes `baz:banner`.
-It also describes a `welcome:endpoint` but this resource is unrelated to the resource in block 2 (this is okay because blocks 2 and 4 are not competing to describe `welcome:endpoint`).
+4. block 4 describes `donations:query`.
+It also describes a `:readme-doc` but this resource is unrelated to the `:readme-doc` in block 2.
+This is okay because blocks 2 and 4 are not competing to describe `:readme-doc`, instead they both refer to their "own" `:readme-doc`.

-## Fact

-The sloppy (but convenient) way to use these rules is to say that:

-- among competing blocks (that mention the same term), the block that mentions the term in its title describes it
-- among parent and child blocks (that mention the same term), the parent block describes it and the child block references it
-- the concept of parent/child is bent a little so that also "the direct child of my (grand)parent can be considered my (grand)parent" but we only use this bent concept if that "grand-parent" mentions the term in its title.
-The mental picture here is that a child block's title explains some detail about its parent block.

 ## Snippet (./specs/foo/spec.rst)

 ```
-## The baz:service
+## The backend:service

-The baz:service /has a welcome:endpoint. :It /defines the baz:banner^.
+The backend:service /defines the donations:query^.
 ```

 ## Fact

-It a term ends with a hat symbol (`baz:banner^`) then it's treated as if that term appeared in the block title.
-Here, we see how the the block title `The baz:service and its baz:banner` could be replaced by `The baz:service` without affecting the resource creation process.
+It a term ends with a hat symbol (`donations:query^`) then it's treated as if that term appeared in the block title.
+This allows us to replace the block title `The backend:service and its donations:query` by `The backend:service` without affecting the resource creation process.